mlibre/Wisdom-Hub/readme.md

 update-grub
 ```

-It will detect your current installed linux.
+> It will detect your current installed linux.
 Restart the computer and it will boot the installed linux.
 Then run:

 ```bash
 update-grub
 ```

-### Using proxy
+### Using proxy, proxychains

 ```bash
 proxychains yay --noprovides --answerdiff None --answerclean None --mflags "--noconfirm"  -S protonvpn